Nissan Leaf is a 5-door compact hatchback all-electric car produced by the Japanese automobile manufacturer Nissan since 2010.

 In 2016, the Leaf was tuned again and came with a new 30 kWh battery which proved to be considerably better than the old 24 kWh.
 This new 30 kWh battery has a 160000 km (100000 miles) or 8 years warranty and in Japan, there is a battery refurbishment program.

-The 2018 Leaf comes with a new motor that can produce 110 KW (147 HP), and this motor was powered by new 40 kWh battery packs that can run the Leaf up to 243 km (151 miles) without charging as per EPA ratings.
+The 2018 Leaf comes with a new motor that can produce 110 KW (147 HP), and this motor is powered by new 40 kWh battery packs that can run the Leaf up to 243 km without charging as per EPA ratings.
 The new Leaf still makes use of the 6.6 kW SAE J1772 regular plug connector for normal charging and the 50 kW CHAdeMO fast charging, but for the European market, it uses a Type 2 connector.

 The 2018 Leaf also features some new intelligent driving technologies, which are available on only two trim levels.
-First is the ProPILOT advanced driver assistance system which is a system that is used while driving on a single lane on the highway making driving less stressful, more relaxing and easier for the driver.
-Secondly, there is the ProPILOT park which is a technology that when activated it takes control of the steering, braking, and gear selection and automatically guides the car into a parking slot.
+First is the ProPILOT advanced driver assistance system which is a system that is used while driving on a single lane on the highway making driving less stressful, more relaxing, and easier for the driver.
+Secondly, there is the ProPILOT park which is a technology that when activated it takes control of the steering, gear selection, braking, and automatically guides the car into a parking slot.
 Lastly, the third technology is the e-Pedal which is a technology that allows the driver to start, accelerate, decelerate and stop the car by adjusting the pressure on the accelerator pedal.
 When the driver fully releases the accelerator, regenerative and friction brakes will automatically apply and bring the car to a complete stop.
 The car will remain at that position whether it’s downhill or uphill until the driver presses the accelerator again.